 Length: 4 pages

-This bill was introduced on March 22, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 22, 2018, in a previous session of Congress, but it did not receive a vote.

 Mar 22, 2018

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, H.R.
 2558 (116th).